Timer with Step Functions and AWS Lambda (.NET8)

 }

-In the constructor, we create a client to interact with AWS Step Functions and also read environment variables used for service configuration:
+In the setup, we connect to AWS Step Functions and read some settings:

 TARGET_LAMBDA_ARN